 Measured through Day 28

-Frequency of infection with RSV (RSV-seronegative participants)
+Frequency of Infection With RSV Vaccine Virus (RSV-seronegative Participants)

 Time Frame: Measured through Day 56